abdrahmansoltan/Learning-Notes/Vue/1-Vue.md

 ## Props

+> Props always always pass data **Down** from parent to child, as we want a single source of truth of "who owns the state" + we want "one way data-flow"
+>
+> - this is called: **"props down .. events up"**

 You should write props in **camelCase** but if you wrote it in **kebab case** -> Vue will transfer it to camelCase when you use it in the child component

 - Props are defined in the **child component** in **2 ways** as: